axelker/voiceify/README.md

 `npm run start-voiceify-api`

 # API KEY
-Create a .evn file and configur the `GOOGLE_APPLICATION_CREDENTIALS` variable (Exemple with the .env.sample and serviceaccount-sample.json).
+Create a .env file and provide the `GOOGLE_APPLICATION_CREDENTIALS` variable (Exemple with the .env.sample and serviceaccount-sample.json).